 Agriculture is still the occupation of the majority of Turkish people, despite the share of industry and services are raising constantly.
 Turkey is one of the few self-sufficient countries in the world in terms of food.
 Turkey's fertile soil, adeguate climate, and abundant rainfall permit growing almost any kinds of crops.
 The farming is conducted in all of the regions in Turkey, but it's less practiced in the mountainous eastern regions where the main activity is based on animal husbandry which has a share of one-fourth of the gross value of the total agricultural production.

 The rapid industrialization of Turkey after 1930's and government policies caused agriculture's share to decline in overall income.
-The share of the agricultural sector in the GNP was almost 50% in 1950, 25% in 1980, 15.3% in 1990, and 11% in 2005.
+The share of the agricultural sector in the GNP was almost 50% in 1950, 25% in 1980, 15.3% in 1990, 11% in 2005, 7.4% in 2014.
 This caused the fall of economic standards of the farmers and contributed to emigration from rural to urban areas.
 But in 1990's, the State encouraged the farmers to adopt modern techniques with the mechanization and has provided infrastructural conveniences for irrigation and cultivation contributing to the development of the agricultural sector.
 The most important of these projects is the Southeast Anatolia Project (GAP).

 The agricultural sector is currently undergoing a restructuring process in order to achieve harmonization with the EU regulations.
 Turkish farmers enrolled in the Farmer Registry System receive Direct Income Supports from the government, a premium system is practiced, and they receive chemical fertilizer support and diesel fuel support, as well as training for the latest agricultural techniques.
 The Agricultural Bank of Turkey (Ziraat Bankasi) provides most loans to farmers and cooperatives, much of the World Bank's lending for agricultural projects in Turkey is channeled through this bank.